abd-2023/50projects50days/README.md

-This is Project Series that is based on the udemy course 50projects50days created by Brad Traversy
+This is a Project Series that is based on the udemy course 50projects50days created by Brad Traversy